nkabbara/nkabbara.github.io/books/on-writing-well.md

 buy-url: https://a.co/d/5lHgNCe
 ---

+Writing is a powerful search mechanism-even when unpublished-that helps you understand your life's narrative.
+It'll help you work through some of life's hardest knocks: loss, grief, addiction, illness, failure and help you find understanding and solace.

 Writing is an act of Ego[^1].
 Just admit it and use its energy to propell you.
 Writing is also hard.
 You need to jump start your writing session just like a public speaker or a ballarina performs a ritual before their performance.
 Your writing ritual should induce among other things an ingredient of enjoyment.
 The reader must think that you're having a good time even if you're not.
 If you're unable to do this for today's writing session, revise today's work tomorrow when you're in a better mindset.

 Remember this when afraid of writing (or any other endeavor): Every reduction of the unfamiliar will reduce your fear[^2].

 [^1]: different from egotistical.
 [^2]: this is so true and so easy to forget.
 I'm planning a difficult hike in south of Patagonia.
 When I made the decision to do it, I got anxious.
 As I planned the trip more and uncovered my blindspots, my anxiety started to ease.
 Simple things like trail names and their characteristics, the town, it's history, etc... help tremendously.